supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Set Architecture.md

 SUB 0xA1, 0xA2        ; <0xA1> = <0xA1> - <0xA2>
 ```

-- There are no data transfer instruction from memory to any of the registers, as all of the operands are from the main memory.
+- The processor in memory-memory ISA understands complex instructions to perform data transfer operations such as loading data from main memory to GPRs in the processor for computation by ALU.
 - LOAD and STORE operations are incorporated inside the aritmetic instructions and hardware takes care of it.
 - It takes many clock cycles to access main memory.